croccifixio/crystal-cmc/README.md

 ## Configuring

 The list of cryptocurrencies to display is maintained in the `src/cmc/token_list.cr` file.
-It requires the use of IDs as determined by the CoinMarketCap API.
-The default list is shown below:
+Each string maches the ID of a token on the CoinMarketCap API ([full list of IDs](https://api.coinmarketcap.com/v1/ticker/)).
+The default list of cryptocurrencies is shown below:

 ```crystal
 module CMC